 This is a structural decision with long-term consequences.
 Work through it systematically:

-The most successful open concept kitchen ideas at the luxury full kitchen remodel scale don't just remove walls.
-They define zones through architecture and material.
-Here's what separates elite executions from average renovations:
+The most successful open concept kitchen designs don't just remove walls, they define zones through architecture and materials.
+Here's what separates the best executions from average renovations:

 A closed kitchen design executed with precision is one of the most refined statements in high-end residential architecture.
 These ideas elevate the enclosed kitchen beyond its traditional associations: